MirageTurtle/study-AI-from-scratch/README.md

 # Study AI from Scratch

-I'm planing to study some fantastic and impressive technical of AI, specifically NLP and LLM, e.g., transformer, attention.
-Because I don't want to be a man only know how to operate them, and I want to know them, and then use them well.
+I am planning to delve into the fascinating and advanced technologies of AI, with a specific focus on Natural Language Processing (NLP) and Large Language Models (LLM), such as transformers and attention mechanisms.
+I believe merely knowing how to operate these technologies is insufficient.
+I aim to acquire a profound understanding of them to ensure their effective application.